santiagorp/auth0-spa-api-ae/README.md

+# Introduction

+The following sample consists of:

+* A **.NET Core API** with several endpoints: Some of them do not require authorization and others require authorization via a JWT bearer token.
+* A **React.js Single Page Application** which allows the user to login, display user profile information and test the API based on the permissions granted via the Authorization Extension from Auth0.

 # Auth0 Configuration

 ## APIs

-Create a new API with the following details:
+Create a new API using the following parameters:

 * Name: `Corporate API`
 * Identifier: `http://localhost:3636`